Fairchild Republic A-10 Thunderbolt II: Other uses

-On 25 March 2010, an A-10 conducted the first flight of an aircraft with all engines powered by a biofuel blend.
-The flight, performed at Eglin Air Force Base, used a 1:1 blend of JP-8 and Camelina-based fuel.
+On 25 March 2010, an A-10 conducted the first flight of an aircraft with all engines powered by a biofuel blend comprising a 1:1 blend of JP-8 and Camelina-based fuel.
 On 28 June 2012, the A-10 became the first aircraft to fly using a new fuel blend derived from alcohol; known as ATJ (Alcohol-to-Jet), the fuel is cellulosic-based and can be produced using wood, paper, grass, or any cellulose-based material, which are fermented into alcohols before being hydro-processed into aviation fuel.
-ATJ is the third alternative fuel to be evaluated by the Air Force as a replacement for the petroleum-derived JP-8 fuel.
+ATJ is the third alternative fuel to be evaluated by the USAF as a replacement for the petroleum-derived JP-8 fuel.
 Previous types were synthetic paraffinic kerosene derived from coal and natural gas and a bio-mass fuel derived from plant oils and animal fats known as Hydroprocessed Renewable Jet.

 In 2011, the National Science Foundation granted $11 million to modify an A-10 for weather research for CIRPAS at the U.S. Naval Postgraduate School and in collaboration with scientists from the South Dakota School of Mines & Technology (SDSM&T), replacing SDSM&T's retired North American T-28 Trojan.
-The A-10's armor is expected to allow it to survive extreme meteorological conditions, such as 200 mph hailstorms, found in inclement high-altitude weather events.
-In 2018, this plan was found to carry too many risks associated with the costly modifications required, and the program was canceled.
+In 2018, this plan was found to be too risky due to the costly modifications required, thus the program was canceled.